Each Friday, our media roundtable dives into the biggest stories of the week. Among our topics this week:

 - Brenda Priestly Jackson, attorney, former Jacksonville City Council member and Duval County School Board member

 And, a father's tribute to the magic of toddlerhood — written when his daughter was just 4 days old.
-We ask attorney and football coach Zach Roth about postnatal inspiration, his path to publication, the joys of bedtime stories and … soup!
+We ask attorney and football official Zach Roth about postnatal inspiration, his path to publication, the joys of bedtime stories and … soup!

 Guest: Zach Roth, attorney and author of The Air is Soup